 The writing process

-Once your title has been contracted, we will send you a copy of our Editorial and Production guidelines (PDF).
+Once your title has been contracted, we will send you a copy of our Editorial and Production guidelines.
 This is a detailed guide to the publishing process with information on sending in your completed typescript, including reference style, preparing images, copyright issues and sensitive language.

-You can also download a copy of our Indexing guidelines here (PDF).
+You can also download a copy of our Indexing guidelines here (Word).

 When you submit your final typescript to us, we ask you to complete the Typescript submission checklist (Word).